DrHughHarvey/gpt3_radreports/README.md

 source gpt3/bin/activate
 ```

-Go to the root directory of the repository
+Go to the root folder of the repository:
 `cd /your/path/to/the/root/gpt3`
 Install the requirements package
 `pip install -r api/requirements.txt`
-Save a file named openai.cfg into your api folder containing your API secret key as such (use TextEdit for this):
+Save a file named openai.cfg into your api folder containing your API secret key as such - use TextEdit to create the file containing the following line:
 `OPENAI_KEY=sk-INSERTKEYHERE`
 Link your gpt3 virtual environment to the config file containing the API key.
-`OPENAI_CONFIG=/your/path/to/the/config/file/api/openai.cfg`
+`OPENAI_CONFIG=/YOUR/PATH/TO/THE/CONFIG/FILE/api/openai.cfg`
 Install yarn packages
 `yarn install`

-If you are a Windows user, to run the demo, you will need to modify the following line inside
+_(If you are a Windows user, to run the demo, you will need to modify the following line inside)_
 `api/demo_web_app.py`: `subprocess.Popen(["yarn", "start"])` to `subprocess.Popen(["yarn", "start"], shell=True)`

 ### Load a web interface to allow user input and visualisation of the output

-Once `yarn` is installed and the opeanai key has been linked (as above), you can load the web app.
+Once`yarn`is installed and the`opeanai.cfg`key has been linked (as above), you can load the web app.

-Load the web app by running the example script included in the repository:
+Load the web app by running the example script included in the gpt3_radreports repository:
 `python /examples/run_radiologyexamples.py`

 Your browser will open a new tab which should display the following:
 ![Alt text](https://github.com/DrHughHarvey/gpt3_radreports/blob/master/images/web_app.png?raw=true "Title")
+There are two tabs in the web app - one for querying GPT3, the other for _priming_.

 ### Create a training pathway to 'prime' GPT3 for the specific task

 GPT3 can only 'solve' the task if it has been shown a few examples (known as 'few-shot learning'), so we need to create some cases for it to learn from - this is called _priming_.
-This is done using a simple python script.
-The full code is in `gpt3/examples/run_radiologyreports.py`
+This is done using a simple python script, and the full code is in`gpt3/examples/run_radiologyreports.py`which loads the web app.

-To be able to send examples to GPT3 via our API we need create a 'GPT object' with the following parameters:
+To be able to send examples to GPT3 via our API we created a 'GPT object' with the following parameters:
 *`engine` - this will be `davinci` which is the current version of the GPT3 engine
 *`temperature` - this is a setting between 0-1 which tells GPT3 how accurate or creative to  be - 0 being very accurate, 1 being more creative
 *`max_tokens` - how many characters do we want the output to be?